cms-dev/cms/docs/RankingWebServer.rst

 RWS doesn't use the PostgreSQL database.
 Instead, it stores its data in :file:`/var/local/lib/cms/ranking` (or whatever directory is given as ``lib_dir`` in the configuration file) as a collection of JSON files.
 Thus, if you want to backup the RWS data, just make a copy of that directory.
 RWS modifies this data in response to specific (authenticated) HTTP requests it receives.

 The intended way to get data to RWS is to have the rest of CMS send it.
-The service responsible for that is ScoringService (SS for short).
-When SS is started for a certain contest, it'll send the data for that contest to all RWSs it knows about (i.e. those in its configuration).
+The service responsible for that is ProxyService (PS for short).
+When PS is started for a certain contest, it will send the data for that contest to all RWSs it knows about (i.e. those in its configuration).
 This data includes the contest itself (its name, its begin and end times, etc.), its tasks, its users and the submissions received so far.
-Then it'll continue to send new submissions as soon as they're scored and it'll update them as needed (for example when a user uses a token).
-Note that hidden users (and their submissions) won't be sent to RWS.
+Then it will continue to send new submissions as soon as they are scored and it will update them as needed (for example when a user uses a token).
+Note that hidden users (and their submissions) will not be sent to RWS.

 There are also other ways to insert data into RWS: send custom HTTP requests or directly write JSON files.
-They're both discouraged but, at the moment, they're the only way to add team information to RWS (see :gh_issue:`65`).
+They are both discouraged but, at the moment, they are the only way to add team information to RWS (see :gh_issue:`65`).

 Logo, flags and faces
 ---------------------

 RWS can also display a custom global logo, a flag for each team and a photo ("face") for each user.
 Again, the only way to add these is to put them directly in the data directory of RWS:

-* the logo has to be saved in the top-level directory, named "logo" with an appropriate extension;
+* the logo has to be saved right in the data directory, named "logo" with an appropriate extension (e.g. :file:`logo.png`), with a recommended resolution of 200x160;
-* the flag for a team has to be saved in the "flags" directory, named as the team's name with an appropriate extension;
+* the flag for a team has to be saved in the "flags" subdirectory, named as the team's name with an appropriate extension (e.g. :file:`ITA.png`);
-* the face for a user has to be saved in the "faces" directory, named as the user's username with an appropriate extension.
+* the face for a user has to be saved in the "faces" subdirectory, named as the user's username with an appropriate extension (e.g. :file:`ITA1.png`).

 We support the following extensions: .png, .jpg, .gif and .bmp.